 What type of pergola should I install?

 A good tip in deciding on the materials to be used is to think about what style you want - do you want it classic, rustic, romantic, or modern?
 Choosing what style you want will narrow down materials you can use.
-Here are some top choices you can discuss with your Tasker to maximise your budget:
+Here are some top choices you can discuss with your Tasker to maximize your budget:

 These can also be used as carports, depending on where it’s placed in your property.
 A pergola carport will cost more depending on the materials you want to use.

 Awnings cover a fairly small area.
 They serve as an extension to the main house.
 They are mounted to a wall and don’t need the support of posts or columns.
 These can be installed over a door or window for added shade and aesthetic.
-Pergola awnings’ prices vary on how customisable it is.
+Pergola awnings’ prices vary on how customizable it is.

 Retractable roof pergola

 Pergolas also come in varying roof styles.
 One of the more common requests for pergola roofs is to make them retractable.
-This is a convenient feature that allows you to cover or uncover your pergola using a mechanised system.
+This is a convenient feature that allows you to cover or uncover your pergola using a mechanized system.
 Note that retractable roof pergola prices are higher since there’s a mechanism involved.

 What materials should I use?

 The material used in your pergola is ultimately the main factor that affects the overall cost.
 Some materials are cheaper than others.
 Cost shouldn’t be the only consideration, though.
 You might want to consider durability and aesthetics too.
-Lucky for you, we’ve summarised some top choices for materials to be used:
+Lucky for you, we’ve summarized some top choices for materials to be used: